Paul Finebaum: The Paul Finebaum Radio Network

-Finebaum's show went off the air on WJOX temporarily on January 21, 2013, when his contract with Cumulus and WJOX expired.
+Finebaum's show went off the air temporarily on WJOX on January 21, 2013, when his contract with Cumulus and WJOX expired.
 The New Yorker reported he "had talks with ESPN and CBS, about joining their national radio networks, and with SiriusXM, about moving permanently to satellite."

-In May 2013, Finebaum signed with ESPN to appear on its new SEC Network beginning in 2014, and also hosts a daily radio show based out of Charlotte.
+In May 2013, Finebaum signed with ESPN to appear on its new SEC Network beginning in 2014 and also host a daily radio show based out of Charlotte.

 Television

-Finebaum's television contributions have been numerous.
-In Birmingham he currently appears as a sports analyst for WBRC.
+Finebaum appeared as a sports analyst for WBRC in Birmingham.
 He was sports director for WIAT-TV from 1998 to 2002 and co-hosted individual shows on WVTM-TV and WBMA.
 Finebaum also had a leading role in ESPN's documentary Roll Tide/War Eagle.
 The producers used Finebaum and his program as the voice of the documentary, which debuted on November 8, 2011.

 As part of the deal Finebaum signed with ESPN in May 2013, he agreed to appear on its new SEC Network starting in 2014, hosting The Paul Finebaum Show in simulcast for ESPN Radio.
 As an extension of the radio show, Finebaum has also hosted special broadcasts on SEC Network as part of ESPN Megacasts involving SEC teams—the Finebaum Film Room—particularly during College Football Playoff National Championship games.